deity-io/falcon-platform-docs/docs/platform/logging/overview.md

 sidebar_label: Overview
 ---

-Falcon Platform uses `@deity/falcon-logger` for logging in Falcon packages, but can also be used for logging in your custom Node.js apps.
+DEITY Platform uses `@deity/falcon-logger` for logging in Falcon packages, but can also be used for logging in your custom Node.js apps.

 ## Installation